Eschatologue/CM_wiki/docs/character-creation/origin/species/dragonborn.md

 A Breath Weapon attack targets an area of a *15 ft. :aoe-cone: Cone* or a *5 by 30 ft. :aoe-line: Line* (choose the shape each time), originating from you.

 ***Saving Throw***
-A Breath Weapon attack forces a Dexterity Saving Throw at its targets.
+A Breath Weapon attack forces a Dexterity saving throw at its targets.
 The DC is equals 8 + your Constitution Modifier + your Proficiency Bonus.
 Targets still takes half damage on a successful Save.

 ***Usage***
 You can use your Breath Weapon a number of times equal to your Proficiency Bonus, and you regain all expended use when you finish a Long Rest.